Model Basis 1 - Rotations in the LEDO Field

 Differences:

-• Local FFT: $\tilde{\rho}(x,\omega)$ reveals frequency content, but loses spatially resolved detail.
+• Local FFT: $\tilde{\rho}(x,\omega)$ reveals frequency content, but loses spatially and directionally resolved detail.

-• LEDO field: retains $\rho_\lambda(x,t)$ and $\nabla \rho_\lambda(x,t)$, making the field spectrally aware and capable of wavelength-specific interactions.
+• LEDO field: retains $\rho_\lambda(x,t)$ (directional) and $\nabla \rho_\lambda(x,t)$ (frequency) of the resoance making the field spectral aware and capable of wavelength-specific interactions in different directions.

 In short: